 Business intelligence tools are getting genuinely intelligent.
 Instead of wrestling with dashboards, owners can now ask questions in plain English: "Which products had the highest margin last quarter?" or "Show me customers who haven't ordered in 90 days."

-The technology isn't perfect, but it's good enough to be useful - and that's the threshold that matters.
+The technology isn't perfect, but it's good enough to be useful.
+And that's the threshold that matters.

 Operational Efficiency